 I love YouTuber Claire Marshall for her down-to-earth, reflective and storytelling videos.
 Watch a few of her videos and you’ll see what I mean. 😉

-There are generally two types of content that’s highly popular: inspirational and informational.
+There are generally two types of content that are highly popular: inspirational and informational.
 Inspirational content is generally aesthetically-pleasing, aspiring, and is highly desirable but it’s usually something we have hope for, but don’t quite have yet.
 Then there is the informational content that is more tangible with a how-to or step-by-step guide that leads us through the way.

 The most valuable and successful blogs usually have a blend of both.
-Think about all the times you have followed a lifestyle vlogger or style blogger and after a while their glamorous lifestyles doesn’t resonate with you anymore.
-Sometimes it’s because their content have become more manufactured, repetitive, and almost even dull.
+Think about all the times you have followed a lifestyle vlogger or style blogger and after a while, their glamorous lifestyles doesn’t resonate with you anymore.
+Sometimes it’s because their content has become more manufactured, repetitive, and almost even dull.
 Other times, you realize how pointless it is.
 After all, you are watching someone else live their life instead of living your own.

 My favorite blogs (unless it’s something like Lifehacker) almost always has a blend of both.
 What’s so good about a blog that can’t help you achieve something you set out to do?
-In order to help your readers, have a blend of both inspirational and informational content.
+In order to help your readers have a blend of both inspirational and informational content.
 For example, income reports can be inspirational, but it’s usually comprehensive of a goal achieved that month.
-Perhaps you can share a step-by-step guide on how you achieved that and what you did different so you can help them achieve a result as well.
+Perhaps you can share a step-by-step guide on how you achieved that and what you did differently so you can help them achieve a result as well.

-On the other hand, too much informational content can be dry and boring if there isn’t hope at the end of tunnel.
+On the other hand, too much informational content can be dry and boring if there isn’t hope at the end of the tunnel.

 Finally, whether you’re offering inspirational or informational content, always strive to make that person’s life better (or easier) after they read your blog.
 That’s blogging with purpose.